xannyxs/ferrite/README.md

-# Fungul
+# Ferrite

-Fungul is an experimental kernel written in Rust.
-Just as fungal networks in nature create vast, efficient systems for resource sharing, Fungul aims to provide a robust foundation for process communication and resource management.
+Ferrite is an experimental kernel written in Rust.
+Just as fungal networks in nature create vast, efficient systems for resource sharing, Ferrite aims to provide a robust foundation for process communication and resource management.

 > This project is in early stage development.
 While it's exciting to experiment with, it's not yet ready for production use.